Solar Energetic Particle Forecasting with Multi-Task Deep Learning: SEPNET: Methodology

 In this study, hyperparameter selection is performed using the Optuna \cite{akiba2019optuna}, an automated optimization framework designed for efficient exploration and pruning of parameter combinations.
 Optuna uses a define-by-run approach, enabling dynamic specification of search spaces and flexible experiment definition, which is particularly advantageous for neural network architectures.

-Specifically, the following hyperparameters were tuned: the learning rate, which is sampled log-uniformly within $[10^{-5}, 10^{-3}]$, dictating the magnitude of parameter updates during Adam optimization; the weight decay, influencing the $L2$ regularization strength to alleviate overfitting; the dropout probability, uniformly sampled from $[0.1,0.5]$, which further mitigates overfitting within hidden layers; and the batch size, which balances training stability with computational efficiency.
+Specifically, the following hyperparameters were tuned: the learning rate, which is sampled log-uniformly within $[10^{-5}, 10^{-3}]$, dictating the magnitude of parameter updates during Adam optimization; the weight decay, influencing the $L_2$ regularization strength to alleviate overfitting; the dropout probability, uniformly sampled from $[0.1,0.5]$, which further mitigates overfitting within hidden layers; and the batch size, which balances training stability with computational efficiency.
+The focal-loss parameters $\alpha=0.25$ and $\gamma=2$ were fixed, and the weighting factor $\lambda=10$ was chosen empirically.

 The objective function is defined on model training and returns the average training loss over repeated runs to account for stochasticity.
-Optuna's optimization algorithm systematically evaluates these trials and prunes unpromising candidates early, focusing resources on promising configurations.
+Optuna's optimization algorithm~\cite{akiba2019optuna} systematically evaluates these trials and prunes unpromising candidates early, focusing resources on promising configurations.
 The final hyperparameter configuration corresponds to the lowest observed training loss.

 Training incorporates gradient clipping, which constrains the norm of model gradients to improve stability and prevent divergence.
 A learning rate scheduler is used, reducing the learning rate when validation loss plateaus during training to improve convergence near the optimum.
 Additionally, early stopping halts training when no improvement in training loss is observed for an extended period, further reducing overfitting and computational cost.
+The final selected hyperparameter values for the \texttt{SEPNET} and \texttt{SEPNET-TS} models across different experiment settings are summarized in Table S6 of the Supporting Information.